I am Kevin Masson, owner of Kingdom Metal Works

 My next project was working with Ed Whittle, a dragster builder, building aluminum panels for a mid-sized drag car.
 On completion of the panels, I began a 15 year employment at Sports Car Classics in Torrance California with Garret Hanes restoring original Cobra’s, a one-off Ferrari 500 America and numerous other high end cars.

 In 2012 I began working with Steve Hogue Enterprises in Torrance Ca. doing complete rebuilds of 356 Porsche’s, a 911 R race car, a 1955 Jaguar drop head, 2 original AC Cobra’s, a 1947 show winner Lancia and a RS 61 Porsche chassis with bodywork being constructed.
 One of my most enjoyable projects was working on an Iso Grifo creating jig work to produce nose body panels for the 1970-71 Grifo.
-Extending my skills working on the English Wheel and Power Hammer.
+Extending my skills by working on the English Wheel and Power Hammer.
 Part of my work there is extensive work on Hot Rods, customizing a 1941 Cadillac and numerous other projects.

-In January 2017 I opened Kingdom Metal Works in Kentucky in a 40×30 shop complete with metal working tools i.e.: an Excel wheeling machine, Mittler Bros Bench Top English wheel, Baileigh PH28-A pneumatic power hammer, planishing hammer, shrinker/stretcher, bead roll, metal brake, metal shear, sheet roll and car lift.
-I have an extensive collection of hand tools for metal shaping including various hammers, dollies and other hand-made tools in an air-conditioned and heated environment.
-I specialize in one on one private metal shaping/welding training classes that offer unique metal shaping techniques here at our shop.
+In January 2017 I opened Kingdom Metal Works in Kentucky in a 40×30 shop complete with metal working tools i.e.: an Excel wheeling machine, Mittler Bros Bench Top English wheel, Baileigh PH28-A pneumatic power hammer, planishing hammer, shrinker/stretcher, bead roll, metal brake, metal shear, sheet roll, and car lift.
+I have an extensive collection of hand tools for metal shaping including various hammers, dollies, and other hand-made tools in an air-conditioned and heated environment.
+I specialize in one on one private metal shaping/welding training workshops that offer unique metal shaping techniques here at our shop.
 I can also travel to your workshop to help train your crew for customized training sessions using your machinery and the projects in your shop.